StrangeTcy/strangetcy.github.io/_posts/2026-09-26-knowing-what-kind-of-problem-you-are-in.md

 The naive way to make a debugging task harder is to add noise — more files, more log lines, more irrelevant names.
 Noise makes a task tedious.
 It does not make it deceptive.

-Tamariz's theory of false solutions is about something else.
+Tamariz's theory of false solutions [^add a footnote here] is about something else.
 The spectator constructs an explanation of how the trick worked: coherent, consistent with everything they saw, arrived at by their own reasoning & therefore held with conviction — & wrong.
 His method, as I read it, is a procedure for the magician: enumerate every false solution the audience might build, & cancel each one until nothing remains but the impossible.
 The environment designer runs that procedure backwards.
 Construct one false solution, make it good, & leave it standing.

-Translated into a broken training run: a ResNet trains with gradient accumulation; the loss curve is healthy; generalisation is poor.
+Translated into a broken training run: a [ResNet](https://en.wikipedia.org/wiki/Residual_neural_network) trains with gradient accumulation; the loss curve is healthy; generalisation is poor.
 Anyone who has trained networks has a candidate already — accumulation changes the effective batch size, so the learning rate wants rescaling.
 The symptoms fit.
 Adjusting it even produces a small improvement, which is the crucial detail: a hypothesis that yields *some* improvement is far easier to keep believing than one that yields none.
 It is not the cause.
 The cause is that BatchNorm's running statistics update once per micro-batch while the optimiser steps once per accumulation window, so the normalisation state is driven at the wrong rate — a fault that exists only in the interaction of two mechanisms each correct on its own.

 The environment is not asking *can the agent find the bug*.
 It is asking *what does the agent do when the evidence stops supporting the explanation it started with* — revise, or keep making local repairs around a diagnosis that was plausible enough to acquire momentum.